J0shCIbad/CPSC240-x86AssemblyHW/HarmonicSum (240 HW 6)/README.txt

 		* read_clock.asm = Returns the number of ticks as calculated by the machine.

-		* run.sh = Bash script for assembling, compiling, linking, and running program
+		* r.sh = Bash script for assembling, compiling, linking, and running program

 		* README.txt = This file.
 Contains info about the program.